 Federal law allows for the deduction of an applicable credit from the tentative gift tax.
-The federal gift tax applicable credit is \$345,800.
+The federal gift tax applicable credit is \$345,800 during the years 2002-2009.
 The applicable credit is used to offset gift taxes on transfers made during life.
 However, when the applicable credit is used during life on gifts, the amount of credit available to offset the federal estate tax is reduced.

-The applicable credit translates into an applicable exclusion of \$1 million.
-This means a person can transfer during life, in addition to the annual exclusion of \$13,000, up to a total of \$1 million in assets and no federal gift tax is due (Table 1, p.
+The applicable credit translates into an applicable exclusion of \$1 million during the years 2002-2009.
+This means a person can transfer during life, in addition to the annual exclusion of \$11,000, up to a total of \$1 million in assets and no federal gift tax is due (Table 1, p.
 4).